5 UK Motley Fool Discussion Board Alternatives

 Investment is an area that you often have to make decisions that are outside of your knowledge, meaning that having someone on hand to sound off with can be extremely helpful.

-We are sad to see it go, but we appreciate that the online world changes over time and we all have to move with it.
+We were sad to see it go, but we appreciate that the online world changes over time and we all have to move with it.

 Scroll to Top